-- Stick to beer – Beer is usually .50 cents to 1 dollar during hostel happy hours.
+- Stick to beer – Beer is usually $0.50-1 USD during hostel happy hours.
 Otherwise, a local Panama or Balboa was $1.50 USD.
 Mix drinks are usually $2 USD.
 So stick to beer, spend less, and save more without cutting into your good time.

-- Avoid hot water - Get rooms with cold water showers.
+- Avoid hot water – Get rooms with cold water showers.
 Hot water always costs a lot more.
-It’s so hot here anyways, you’ll hardly ever want hot water.
-Even I got used to cold water showers and usually I get cranky without hot water!
+It’s so hot here anyways, you’ll hardly ever want it anyways.
+Even I got used to cold water showers, and usually I get cranky without hot water!

 Top Things to See and Do

-- See the Panama Canal - First opened in 1914, the Panama Canal is 80-km long and raises ships up from the Pacific and through Panama, before lowering them back down again to the Caribbean, and vice versa.
+- See the Panama Canal – First opened in 1914, the Panama Canal is 50 miles long and raises ships up from the Pacific and through Panama, before lowering them back down again to the Caribbean, and vice versa.
 The canal uses three sets of locks: Miraflores and Pedro Miguel Locks on the Pacific side and Gatun Locks on the Caribbean side.
 Most tourists visit the Miraflores Locks from Panama city.
 You can also take a boat trip

 - Check out the Ruins at Panama Viejo – Panama was the Pacific coast’s most important Spanish trading town until it was destroyed by Captain Henry Morgan in 1671.
 The remaining ruins cover quite a large area, encompassing streets, squares, a cathedral, churches, convents, a hospital, walls and bridges, all made of stone.

 - Hang out in Bocas del Toro – Bocas is Panama’s most popular tourist destination, combining a laid-back Caribbean attitude with the beautiful natural setting of jungles, forests and mangroves.
 Surfing is extremely popular here and there are always water taxis around to take you to a secluded cove or to the best snorkelling spots.
 This is also one of the biggest destination for young travelers in Panama.